EMF Dallas Houston Austin San Antonio Fort Worth: REVISED APRIL 2022 (3+ YEARS LATER after Initial Announcement in Jan 2019)

 2) You are probably interrupting work or I am on the other line with a paying client or some other task that requires focus such as driving / navigating to a jobsite.

-3) Due to education, long experience and a fair list of credentials and commercial clients, ScanTech has largely priced itself out of the residential market.
+3) Due to education, lengthy experience (over 20 years) and a long list of credentials and commercial clients, ScanTech has largely priced itself out of the residential market.